isaureCdB/ProtNAff/README.md

   - Index of the cluster it belongs to, for the different thresholds.

-All those information can be used to filter the structures or the fragment depending on what you want.
+All those information can be used to filter the structures or the fragment depending of what you want.
-It is also possible to use the 3DNA output directly, as we are doing in the `filter_hairpin.py`.
+It is also possible tu use the 3DNA output directly, as we are doing in the `filter_hairpin.py`.

 ### Creation of fragment libraries

-Using the sets of structures made in the previous step, it is possible to do fragment libraries.
+Using the sets of structure made in the previous step, it is possible to do fragment libraries.
 The clustering can be done using 2 methods.
 The first one is the method named "fastclust", and the second one which is more accurate but slower is the radius method.

 ### Statistics

 The statistics are completely up to the user.
-Nothing is provided except the examples from the paper in the notebook named below.
+Nothing is provided excepted the examples from the paper in the notebook named below.

 --------------------------------------------------------------------------
 ### Installation